On the Asymptotics of Self-Supervised Pre-training: Two-Stage M-Estimation and Representation Symmetry: Empirical Projection Operators and Linear-Algebra Preliminaries

 \section{Empirical Projection Operators and Linear-Algebra Preliminaries}

 This appendix collects basic facts used repeatedly in the proofs of Proposition~\ref{prop:exact-decomp} and Theorem~\ref{thm:master-compatible}.
 The statements are standard; we include them to (i) make explicit which inner product each projection is taken with respect to, and (ii) clarify what is unique (fitted values on the sample) versus what is a chosen convention (a minimum-norm representative in coefficient space) when the design is rank-deficient.
 All statements in this appendix are deterministic once the design points $X_{1:n}$ are fixed; in particular, they are tailored to our conditional-on-design viewpoint in the main text.
+We also list the norm conventions used for matrices, feature operators, and descriptor derivatives at the end of this appendix.